When we talk about the eucalyptus plant, we get an image of the tall, slender plant that usually rises above 60 to 80 feet.

 Eucalyptus can be quickly grown through seed, and you can also clone it from the existing tree by doing a rooting cutting.
 For rooting to be successful, the tree should be between two months to a year old.

 To get started, pick a tree that is grown in the current season as the older trees may not grow roots when doing the propagation.
 Cut the stem, which is at least five to six inches long, and have a couple of leaves on it.

 Make sure the cut is clean, so it doesn’t get infected after planting.
-Use a pruning shear that usually provides the cleaner cut.
+Use a pruning shear that usually provides a cleaner cut.
 Make the cut slightly below the leaf node to have some room to attach.
 Keep the cut moist by dropping the cut in a bucket filled with water.

-You can also wrap the stems in a damp cloth or moist paper towel to keep it wet.
+You can also wrap the stems in a damp cloth or moist paper towel to keep them wet.
 Using a sharp knife, remove the leaves from the bottom of the stem.
 Apply the rooting hormone such as perlite into the stem and put slow-release fertilizer in the soil mixture.
-Mix it all together, so there are no dry spots left before putting in the pot.
+Mix it all together, so there are no dry spots left before putting it in the pot.

-Use a plastic bag to wrap the cutting area with the soil mixture and place it in a well lit warm sunlight area.
+Use a plastic bag to wrap the cutting area with the soil mixture and place it in a well-lit warm sunlight area.
 Sprinkle water regularly on the mix to keep it moist but not wet.
 In four to six weeks, the cutting should start forming the roots.
 Once the root has formed, you can remove the plastic bag.

 In about five to six weeks, the plant gets ready to be planted in the indoor pot or even outside in the garden.

 What Is A Silver Dollar Eucalyptus Indoor Plant?

 Silver dollar eucalyptus is an excellent indoor houseplant as it provides attractive indoor greenery.
 The eucalyptus leaves have a very high smell.
 You can dry it and put it in the bowl, and it will refresh the home with a fragrance.